-The term "short stature" refers to any child who has a height well below the average for age and sex.
-The term is most commonly applied to children whose height, when plotted on a growth curve in the pediatrician's office, is below the line marking the third or the fifth percentile.
+Short stature refers to any child who has a height well below what is typical for that child's age and sex.
+The term is most commonly applied to children whose height, when plotted on a growth curve in the pediatrician's office, is below the line marking the third or fifth percentile.

 What is a growth chart?

 growth chart uses lines to display an average growth path for a child of a certain age, sex, and height.
 Each line indicates a certain percent- age of the population who would be that particular height at a particular age.
 If a boy's height is plotted on the 25th percentile line, for example, this indicates that approximately 25 out of 100 boys his age are shorter than him.
 Children often do not follow these lines exact- ly, but most often, their growth over time is roughly parallel to these lines.
 A child who has a height plotted below the third percentile line is considered to have short stature compared with the general population.
 The growth charts can be found on the Centers for Disease Control and Prevention Web site at

 What kind of growth pattern is atypical?

 Growth specialists take many things into account when assessing your child's growth.
 For example, the heights of a child's parents are an important indicator of